Dr. Tony G. Waldrop, President

 Dr. Tony G. Waldrop was named the third president in the history of the University of South Alabama following a vote on February 6, 2014, by the University’s Board of Trustees.

-Under Dr. Waldrop’s leadership, the University has achieved a record enrollment of more than 16,000 students, along with significant increases in student diversity, academic standards, and successful retention of first-year students.
+Under Dr. Waldrop’s leadership, the University has achieved a record enrollment along with significant increases in student diversity, academic standards, and successful retention of first-year students.
 Dr. Waldrop’s tenure has included new partnerships with community colleges and enhanced advising for freshman and transfer students.

 In his inauguration address, Dr. Waldrop outlined five priorities that now form the foundation for the University’s strategic plan: Student Access and Success, Enhancement of Research and Graduate Education, Global Engagement, Excellence in Health Care and University-Community Engagement.
 These priorities also are the framework of Upward & Onward, a $150 million fundraising campaign that was publicly launched in 2015.